Master's Degree in Clinical & Translational Investigation

 For students who choose the Master’s Degree Track (Track II), this program combines the didactic coursework of the Advanced Certificate track plus elective coursework with a mentored clinical research project, conducted under the tutelage of a team of established clinical investigators, is an integral part of their training.

-During the first year, the trainees meet with chosen mentors to formulate a research proposal.
+During the first year, the trainees meet with chosen mentors to refine their research proposal.
 In the second year of the program, trainees will utilize the skills acquired from the previous year's core curriculum coursework to conduct their research project on the Clinical & Translational Science Center, which requires a 75% time and effort commitment.

 The mentored clinical research project includes: